hhas/alephbet/README.md

 This section will be fleshed out soon.

-# Copyright
+# License

 Aleph Bet is copyright ©1994-2024 Bungie Inc., the Aleph One developers, and the Aleph Bet developers.

-The _Marathon_, _Marathon 2_, _Marathon Infinity_ scenarios and assets are copyright ©1994-1996 Bungie Inc., and are *not* covered by the below licensing statement.

 Aleph Bet is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 Aleph Bet is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received [a copy of the GNU General Public License](COPYING) along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+This license notice applies only to the Aleph Bet engine itself, and does not apply to _Marathon_, _Marathon 2_, or _Marathon Infinity_ scenarios and assets, nor to elements of any third-party scenarios.